What to Plant in March: Tomatoes, Parsnips, Collards & More

 Consider planting a variety, from sweet cherry tomatoes for salads, perhaps plum tomatoes for sauce, and your classic tomato for slicing.

 Look for blight-resistant tomatoes!
-While no tomato is 100% resistant, we’ve had experience with some suitable varieties.
+While no tomato is 100% resistant, we’ve had experience with some suitable varieties:

-Burlesque
+• Burlesque

-Cocktail Crush
+• Cocktail Crush

-Consuelo F1
+• Consuelo F1

-Crimson Cherry
+• Crimson Cherry

-Crimson Crush
+• Crimson Crush

-Lizzano
+• Lizzano

-Losetto
+• Losetto

-Mountain Magic
+• Mountain Magic

-On the heat map, we also grow peppers, cucumbers, and eggplants.
+On the heat mat, we also grow peppers, cucumbers, and eggplants.
 Get yours started if you haven’t already.
 Once seedlings appear, you will transfer them into bigger pots or outside, depending on where you live and frost dates.
 See the full guide to planting tomatoes.

-Sowing Parsnips
+Sowing Parsnips for Winter Harvest

 You may find it odd to think of winter when we’re just leaving it, but parsnips and leeks are planted in early spring for the winter harvest.

 Parsnips, the royalty of root vegetables, are very reliable germinators, so long as the soil is warm enough.
 Rake the soil level and add a topping of garden compost.
 Mark out a couple of rows about a foot or 30cm apart.
 Then sow a seed about every inch or so and cover them back over.
+See the parsnip planting guide.

 Because parsnips take several weeks to sprout, add a row of radishes between them; the radishes will be harvested long before parsnips need the extra space.
 Space the seeds about an inch apart again and cover back over.
 Give everything a thorough water.
-See the parsnip planting guide.

 The radishes should be up within a week and shouldn’t need thinning.
 See radish growing guide.

-Sowing Greens
+Sowing Leafy Greens in Early Spring

-March is time for the first leafy green sowing of the year: collard greens, which are just a non-hearting type of cabbage.
+March is time for the first leafy green sowing of the year: collard greens, which are a non-hearting type of cabbage.
 Collards can also be harvested in more of a cut-and-come-again style, so twist off leaves as needed, leaving the plant to grow on.

-You may sow them initially into a pot, then once they have popped up, carefully transfer them into their own plugs to grow on before going out into a dedicated bed of soil enriched with garden compost
+You may sow them initially into a pot, then once they have popped up, carefully transfer them into their own plugs to grow on before going out into a dedicated bed of soil enriched with garden compost.

-Planting Potatoes
+Planting Potatoes in March

 March is a great month for planting potatoes if you can offer them protection from late frosts.
 See our planting guide to learn how to plant potatoes in containers